 AwaitingApproval.
-When a content approval is approved, the referenced content item is transitioned to status CheckedIn.
-If it is rejected, the content item is transitioned to status Rejected.
+The referenced content item is transitioned to status CheckedIn when content approval is approved.
+If rejected, the content item is transitioned to status Rejected.

-Before CMS UI 10.10, a reviewer in an approval definition is the name of a user.
-In release 10.10, we have introduced a role reviewer, where a reviewer can be either the name of a user or a role.
+Before CMS UI 10.10, a reviewer in an approval definition is a user's name.
+In release 10.10, Optimizely introduced a role reviewer, where a reviewer can be the user name or a role.

-From CMS UI 11.8, it is possible to implement the four-eyes principle.
-When configuring an approval sequence, you can choose to prevent users from approving their own changes.
-The default value is false, which allows users to approve their own changes.
+From CMS UI 11.8, you can implement the four-eyes principle.
+You can prevent users from approving their changes when configuring an approval sequence.
+The default value is false, letting users approve their changes.

 SecurityEntityProvider is used to validate if a user is part of a role.
-This will call the underlying user/role provider that is configured for the site (for example, AspNet Identity Provider).
+This will call the underlying user or role provider configured for the site (AspNet Identity Provider).

 It is only the role name that is part of the definition, not the users in the role.
 The validation to see if a user is part of a role is made at the moment it is needed.
 This means that a user can be added to a role or removed from one and that will affect an already started approval.